Diver Certification Equivalences

 Cenote Coop One is part of the K’oox Baal cave system (including the Tux Kapaxa system).

 Between 2006 and 2011, cave divers explored more than 30 km of new cave passages in the K’oox Baal system.
 On December 9, 2011, the two cave systems merged and became known as K’oox Baal.
-Already an impressive total cave line length of 75,140 meters, it was extended to 102,901 meters and is now proudly considered the fourth longest underwater cave system in the world.
+Already boasting an impressive total cave line length of 75,140 meters, it was subsequently extended to 102,901 meters and is now proudly considered the fourth-longest underwater cave system in the world.

 By the way, the first (Ox Bel Ha) and second (Sac Actun-Nohoch-Dos Ojos) underwater cave systems in the world are also located here on the Rivera Maya and we can dive them as well

 Establishing this connection is the culmination of years of effort by cave divers worldwide.
-Researchers have made hundreds of dives in caves in the region and spent thousands of hours in the water.
-They spent hundreds more hours exploring and going through the dangerous jungle.
+Researchers have conducted hundreds of dives in the region’s caves and spent thousands of hours underwater.
+They spent hundreds more hours exploring and navigating the treacherous jungle.
 They transported and maintained diving equipment, drove cars, and oversaw their endless repairs.

 Our K’oox Baal cave diving video